lucky-sideburn/sfcomet/README.md

 ```bash
     validate: haproxy -c -f %s
 ```
-* Add handlers for reload containers after changes of their configuation files
+* Add handlers for reload containers after changes of their configuation files or new TLS certs
 * Add logging for HaProxy